ademus4/root-jupyter-haspect/README.md

 jupyter notebook
 ```

-And this will be accessible from a browser at http://0.0.0.0:8888 (you may need to copy the token ID from the terminal to the browser).
+And this will be accessible from a browser at http://0.0.0.0:8888 (you will need to copy the token ID from the terminal to the browser).

 Runnings some examples
 In order to run the examples, some data is required!
 This can be found either on the Jlab work disk: